Like a Virgin (album): Artwork and release

 The wedding dress worn by Madonna on the album's cover, featuring the "Boy Toy" belt buckle.

 Like a Virgin takes its name after the eponymous song.
 Madonna herself found the phrase "ironic and provocative [...] how can you be like a virgin?
 I liked the play on words".
 Author Graham Thompson felt that the title makes a "provocative link" between the singer's own religious name—Madonna as the Catholic title for Jesus' mother Mary—and the Christian concept of the virgin birth.
 The artwork for Like a Virgin was shot by Steven Meisel at a suite in the St. Regis New York.
-The sepia-tinted cover shows the singer lying on a satin bed, decked out in a wedding dress, with a tight-fitting bustier, full-length gloves, and a belt buckle that reads "Boy Toy"; she stares directly at the camera with heavy make-up and messy hair.
+The sepia-tinted cover shows the singer lying on a satin bed, decked out in a wedding dress, with a tight-fitting bustier, full-length gloves, and a belt buckle that reads "Boy Toy"; she stares directly at the camera with heavy makeup and messy hair.

 Stylist and designer Maripol described the singer's look as that of a "bride of Satan".
 Matthew Rettenmund, author of Encyclopedia Madonnica, wrote: "[The cover] effectively communicates the conflicted views of what a wedding dress should represent (virginity), and what [...] it does represent (sexual knowingness).
 Thompson added that the artwork shows the singer, "not just as an object of desire, but also as a desiring female subject".
 Colombian music journalist Manolo Bellon pointed out that in the cover, Madonna plays a character for the first time: She portrays a "virgin who doesn't want to be [one]".
 The singer herself referred to the photograph as a "statement of independence, if you wanna be a virgin, you are welcome.
 But if you wanna be a whore, it's your fucking right to be so".
 From Billboard, Joe Lynch named it Madonna's second best album cover.

-Even though it was completed by the beginning of May, the release of Like a Virgin was held back, due to the success of "Borderline" and the continuing sales of Madonna's first album, which at that point exceeded one million copies in the United States.
+Although it was completed by the beginning of May, the release of Like a Virgin was held back due to the success of "Borderline" and the continuing sales of Madonna's first album, which at that point exceeded one million copies in the United States.
 Rodgers himself recalled: "We finished [Like a Virgin], but Madonna (the album) was still the focus [...] then 'Borderline' hit out of the clear blue sky.
 We didn't expect that".
 On June 30, 1984, Brian Chin from Billboard announced that the album would be released the following month.
-On October 6, the release date was reported to be the 29th of that month.
+On October 6, the release date was reported as October 29.
 Like a Virgin was officially released on November 12, 1984.
-In August 1985, it was re-issued outside of North America with additional track "Into the Groove", which at the time had sold over a million copies and reached number one in the UK.
+In August 1985, it was reissued outside North America with the additional track "Into the Groove", which at the time had sold over a million copies and reached number one in the UK.
 On May 22, 2001, Warner Bros. released a remastered edition of Like a Virgin with additional remixes of the title track and "Material Girl", but without "Into the Groove".
 It was reissued on clear vinyl on November 8, 2019.